algebras-ai/algebras-cli/examples/README.md

 To test algebras-cli with any of these examples:

-1. Set up your OpenAI API key (for AI-powered translations)
+1. Set up your Algebras AI API key (for AI-powered translations)
 2. Navigate to the specific example directory
 3. Follow the instructions in that example's README.md file